abinit/abipy_book/abipy_book/flows.md

 To clarify this point, let's take a standard KS band structure calculation as an example.
 In this case, we have an initial `ScfTask` that solves the KS equations self-consistently to produce a `DEN` file.
-The density is then used by a second `NscfTask` to compute a band structure on an arbitrary set of $k$-points.
+The density is then used by a second `NscfTask` to compute a band structure on an arbitrary list of $k$-points.
-The `NscfTask` thus has a dependency on the `ScfTask` in the sense that it cannot be executed until the `ScfTask` is completed and the `DEN` file is produced by the `ScfTask`.
+The `NscfTask` has therefore a dependency on the `ScfTask` in the sense that it cannot be executed until the `ScfTask` is completed and the `DEN` file is produced by the `ScfTask`.

 Now that we have clarified the concept of `Task`, we can finally turn to `Works` and `Flow`.